Dual-Iron/RwModLoader/README.md

 ## How do I install it?
 Before you install Realm, please understand:
 - Realm doesn't support AutoUpdate.
 That's coming soon™.
-- Don't use BOI after you've installed Realm.
+- You shouldn't use BOI after installing Realm.

 To install Realm, go to the [releases](https://github.com/Dual-Iron/RwModLoader/releases/latest) page.